 The answer is actually quite simple.
-King has implemented aspects from all of the Eight Core Drives of the game-design framework Octalysis into their game, and those drives work together to create an incredibly addictive experience that is currently earning over half a million dollars every single day thanks to in-app purchases.
+King has implemented aspects from all of the 8 Core Drives of the gamification design framework Octalysis into their game, and those drives work together to create an incredibly addictive experience that is currently earning over a million dollars every single day thanks to in-app purchases.

 Game Core Drive #1: Epic Meaning and Calling

 Unlike most games, Candy Crush Saga does not have a particularly compelling narrative that, on its own, convinces the participant to take action.
 True, you ride a little train solving problems in the magical world, but it’s mostly just funny problems such as helping a magical dragon bathe in candy, which is not a very strong “I’m doing this because it’s a mission bigger than myself.”

 Instead, the epic meaning and calling comes from game techniques such as Beginners Luck, Destiny Child, and getting a Free Lunch.

 Players experience Beginner’s Luck (Game Technique #23) when they start the early levels, which allow them to easily get three stars for matching candies and crushing them.